 Goa’s authorities passed the Goa Gambling Act of 1976.
 It provides a license to online casinos to host games such as blackjack, roulette, slot machines, and more.
 The local government in Goa has also made efforts to legalize gambling in the whole country.

-Indian government has also passed laws that impose certain restrictions on land-based casinos to ensure that they’re fair and transparent.
+The Indian government has also passed laws that impose certain restrictions on land-based casinos to ensure that they’re fair and transparent.
 For example, all casinos have to regularly test their equipment and follow the minimum age requirement for gambling.

 Gambling in Sikkim

 Sikkim was the first Indian state that legalized land-based casinos in 2008.
-Furthermore, Sikkim were also the first to provide a license to online casinos and online sports betting sites.
+Furthermore, Sikkim was also the first to provide a license to online casinos and online sports betting sites.
 However, the state hasn’t completely legalized online gambling, and only online lottery and horse racing are allowed.

 The Other States in India

 - Daman has the largest number of land-based casinos in India.